kofiandoh/dockerize-magento2/README.md

 A composer package for dockerizing Magento 2

-The composer package **arvatoscm/dockerize-magento2** deploys docker infrastructure defintion files such as [docker-compose.yml](docker-compose.yml) to your Magento 2 root folder and enables you to host your Magento 2 shops without having to install Apache/Nginx, MySQL or PHP on your system.
+The composer package **arvatoscm/dockerize-magento2** deploys docker infrastructure definition files such as [docker-compose.yml](docker-compose.yml) to your Magento 2 root folder and enables you to host your Magento 2 shops without having to install Apache/Nginx, MySQL or PHP on your system.

 ## Package Name